swiftlang/swift-evolution/proposals/0176-enforce-exclusive-access-to-memory.md

 It is likely that this definition will be broadened over time.

+A variable is said to be escaping if it is captured in an escaping closure; otherwise, it is non-escaping.

-Local variables which are captured in escaping closures will generally require dynamic enforcement instead of static enforcement because the implementation cannot locally reason about when the closure will be called and thus when the variable will be accessed.
-Swift may be able to use static enforcement, but only as a best-effort improvement for certain patterns of access.
+Escaping variables generally require dynamic enforcement instead of static enforcement.
+This is because Swift cannot reason about when an escaping closure will be called and thus when the variable will be accessed.
+There are some circumstances where static enforcement may still be allowed, for example when Swift can reason about how the variable will be used after it is escaped, but this is only possible as a best-effort improvement for special cases, not as a general rule.

-Local variables which are only captured in non-escaping closures will always use static enforcement.
+In contrast, non-escaping variables can always use static enforcement.
 (In order to achieve this, we must impose a new restriction on recursive uses of non-escaping closures; see below.)
 This guarantee aligns a number of related semantic and performance goals.
-For example, a local variable which is not captured in an escaping closure does not need to be allocated on the heap; this guarantee therefore ensures that it will have roughly C-like performance.
+For example, a non-escaping variable does not need to be allocated on the heap; by also promising to only use static enforcement for the variable, we are essentially able to guarantee that the variable will have C-like performance, which can be important for some kinds of program.
 This guarantee also ensures that only static enforcement is needed for ``inout`` parameters, which cannot be captured in escaping closures; this substantially simplifies the implementation model for capturing ``inout`` parameters.

 ### Diagnosing dynamic enforcement violations statically